blobaugh/WP-Pinnion-API-Client-Library/readme.txt

 == Description ==

+** NOTE **.
+Pinnion was a startup company that no longer exists.
+This plugin is kept around for posterity reasons only.

 This is a plugin for the WordPress content management system.
 This plugin allows developers wishing to utilize the Pinnion (http://pinnion.com) API quick and easy acces to the Pinnion API Client libraries (https://github.com/blobaugh/Pinnion-API-client-for-PHP) inside of WordPress.

 Simply place this folder inside your WordPress plugins folder and activate it.